smashse/iac-public/IAC/PULUMI/python/template_eks/README.md

-This is an example model for creating an EKS environment with the AWS provider on Pulumi.
+This is a model for creating in Python an EKS environment with the AWS provider on Pulumi.

 # Install AWS (Optional)